GRIFORTIS/Schiavinato_Sharing/TEST_VECTORS.md

 - $c_3 = (1906 + 323 + 467) \bmod 2053 = 643$
 - $c_4 = (681 + 1843 + 125) \bmod 2053 = 596$

-The list of number for all row checksumis:
+The list of numbers for all row checksums is:

 ```text
 1312, 1656, 643, 596